rnijveld/quickserve/README.md

 Then this is what you want.
 This is a quick python script that allows you to run a server using nginx and php-fpm in any server.
-This script will create some temporary configuration for nginx and php-pfm and then run these services using these configuration files.
+This script will create some temporary configuration for nginx and php-fpm and then run these services using these configuration files.
 When you're done developing you just press `Ctrl + C` and the script stops the server and removes all temporary files, leaving you with a nice and clean filesystem.